How To Choose A Boat Stove

 Another important consideration when choosing a stove for your vessel is the number of burners.
 This is largely determined by the types of dishes that you make.
 Most live aboard cruisers that I know tend to make a lot of one-pot meals so only one burner is required but you might need more for more complex dishes.

 Cost and availability of fuel are the two biggest considerations here.
-There are many different types of fuels including propane, kerosene, tablets, etc. but many full time boaters dislike propane because of it's potential to explode.
+There are many different types of fuels including propane, kerosene, alcohol, tablets, etc. but many full time boaters dislike propane because of it's potential to explode.
 Propane can also leak which has, reportedly, lead to several deaths.
 My own propane tank once leaked, emptying the entire canister into the cabin with me as I slept.
 Depending upon where you are sailing, propane can also be difficult to refil for reasons of availability and differing types of physical connectors.

 Kerosene seems to be widely available and is my personal preference, largely because I grew up with kerosene lamps and heaters and even kerosene powered toys.
 It's a favorite among many cruisers because it is cheap and safe to store i.e. because it is more like an oil than a fuel such as unleaded, it doesn't ignite easily and can be stored in metal containers.